 The latest trends in Taveuni mirror those occurring elsewhere in Fiji:

 To see that, check out Reel Paradise, a movie about the saga of American film maker John Pierson who in 2002 relocated his family to Taveuni for a year to show free movies at the venerable Meridian Cinema near Waiyevo.
-This is the Fij Taveunii that the Tourism Fiji doesn’t publicize.
-I would definitely rent this flick (not so much to see the inner workings of the Pierson family) but to see a raw slice of Fijian life.
-I’ve always thought that just about everyone in Fiji is a living institution worthy of a bit part in a film and Reel Paradise captures it all—from the good hearted Fijian cook to the drunken, half wit “local European” landlord.
-(Let’s not forget the self-righteous priest worried about cultural contamination from the American interlopers).
+You might rent this flick (not so much to see the inner workings of the Pierson family) but to see a raw slice of Fijian life.
 The warts and all are there for the world to see about the Pierson family and some facets of Fijian life.
-However, it’s by no means a negative film.
-There’s plenty to like about the verite aspects of this film.
-Three cheers for no phony sentimentality about the “noble savage”.

 At the end of the film the Piersons’ sit, cross-legged, Fiji-style at a good bye party given by the local village in their honor and drink kava.
 The couple proclaim what they’ve learned after being in country for a year—that Fiji may be poor in material wealth but is incredibly rich in heart.
 Indeed, more heart than you’re ever likely to find in Hollywood.